klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 }
 ```

-We will testing 1) `greet()` function whether it returns "Hello, Klaytn" message properly, 2) `setGreet()` function whether it set new greeting message properly and revert when non-owner account attemps to update the greeting.
+We will test 1) `greet()` function whether it returns "Hello, Klaytn" message properly, 2) `setGreet()` function whether it set new greeting message properly and reverts when non-owner account attempts to update the greeting.

-First we will install the Chai assertions library (or a different assertions library) for generic assertions, and the truffle-assertions library for the smart contract assertions.
+First, we will install the Chai assertions library (or any different assertions library you use) for generic assertions, and the truffle-assertions library for the smart contract assertions.
 ```
 npm install --save-dev chai truffle-assertions
 ```
-### 2) Wirting test in solidity
+### 2) Writing test in Solidity
- Solidity test contracts live alingside Javascript tests and it can be little more intuitive.
+Testing with Solidity can be a little bit more intuitive than JavaScript tests.
+Solidity test contracts live alongside JavaScript tests as .sol files.

 Create a file called `TestKlaytnGreeting.sol` in the `test` folder.
 The Truffle suite provides us with helper libraries for testing, so we need to import those.
-Let's take a look an example Solidity test:
+Let's take a look at the example Solidity test:
 ```
 pragma solidity ^0.4.20;